 - Reverse words e.g. saw/was pit/tip.

-first use the free tests here to assess your child's reading, spelling, alphabet code knowledge and ability to decode pseudo words.
-Then, select a suitable programme and materials from those listed here.
+phonics trainings are open to parents too) or materials from those listed here.
 If the task seems overwhelming then an experienced synthetic/linguistic phonics trained

 tutor may be the answer, see- Choosing

 if your child is near or at the secondary stage.

 This flowchart is based on The Simple View of